Dress You Up: Live performances

-On May 16, 1984, Madonna performed "Dress You Up" at artist Keith Haring's birthday party, which took place on New York's Paradise Garage.
-She wore a leather jacket personally painted by the artist.
+On May 16, 1984, Madonna performed "Dress You Up" at artist Keith Haring's birthday party, which took place on New York's Paradise Garage; she wore a leather jacket personally painted by the artist.
 Afterwards, it was included on four of her concert tours: Virgin (1985), Who's That Girl (1987), Sticky & Sweet (2009), and Rebel Heart (2015―2016).
 On the first one, it was sung as opening number; Madonna struck poses on top of a staircase before reaching the microphone to sing.
-She wore lace leggings, a lace bra, and crucifixes around her neck and ears.
+She wore lace leggings and bra, a colorful jacket, and crucifixes around her neck and ears.
 From the Observer–Reporter, Terry Hazlett felt the singer resembled Loretta Young during the number.
 To promote the Madonna Live: The Virgin Tour release, filmed in Detroit, the song's performance was released as music video and added to MTV the week of August 3, 1985; it was nominated for Best Choreography at the 1986 MTV Video Music Awards.

 For the Who's That Girl World Tour, the song was performed in a medley with "Like a Virgin" and "Material Girl"; Madonna changed her clothes in an onstage telephone booth and emerged wearing a dress covered in toys, trinkets, and other plastic paraphernalia.
 The number was deemed one of the concert's strongest by the Washington Post's Richard Harrington.
 Two different performances were included on the videos Who's That Girl: Live in Japan, filmed in Tokyo on June, and Ciao Italia: Live from Italy, filmed in Turin on September.
 Madonna intended to include "Dress You Up" on 2004's Re-Invention World Tour, but found it hard to learn the guitar chords and was scrapped.
-On the Confessions Tour (2006), "Dress You Up" was used on an introduction video that led to "Music" (2000), along with "Borderline" (1984), "Erotica" (1992), and "Holiday" (1983).
+On the Confessions Tour (2006), "Dress You Up" was sampled on an introduction video that led to "Music" (2000), along with "Borderline" (1984), "Erotica" (1992), and "Holiday" (1983).
 During the Philadelphia and Los Angeles concerts of 2008's Sticky & Sweet Tour, Madonna did a capella renditions of the single per the crowd's request.
 It was then included on the tour's 2009 extension, where it was performed as a "metal guitar-fest", with samples of The Knack's "My Sharona" (1979), and "God Save the Queen" (1977) by Sex Pistols.
 The number was singled out by The Guardian's Alex Macpherson.